 What Are Beneficial Insects?

-The average backyard is home to thousands of insects, and you may be surprised to learn that only about a tenth of these are destructive.
-Most are either beneficial or harmless.
+The average backyard is home to thousands of insects, but you may be surprised to learn that only about a tenth of these are destructive.
+In fact, most are either beneficial or harmless.
 Beneficial insects fall into three main categories:

-- Predators: These insects eliminate pests by eating them.
-Things like ladybugs, praying mantises, and green lacewing larvae fall into this category.
+Predators: These insects eliminate pests by eating them.
+Ladybugs, praying mantids, and green lacewing larvae fall into this category.

-- Parasitizers: Like predators, parasitizers also prey upon other insects, but in a slightly different way.
+Parasitizers: Like predators, parasitizers also prey upon other insects, but in a slightly different way.
 They lay their eggs on or in the bad bugs, and when the eggs hatch, the larvae feed on the host insects.
-Parasitic wasps are the main member of this category.
+Parasitic wasps are the main members of this category.

 Meet the Beneficial Bugs in Your Backyard

 Everyone knows their bees from their butterflies, but what about the many other beneficial bugs?
-It’s likely that you’ve already seen these good guys in your garden, but were not formally introduced.
+Likely, you’ve already seen these good guys in your garden, but maybe you weren’t formally introduced.
 Here are a few you might want to become acquainted with:

 Despite their delightful name and appearance, ladybugs are ferocious predators!
 Before they get their bright red colors, they start out life as larvae (pictured below), cruising around on plants and feasting on aphids.
 Did you know that a ladybug larva can eat up to 40 aphids an hour?